suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 nonce.
 Note that the size of the nonce is defined by the underlying AEAD algorithm in use but for the algorithm referenced here, it is 12 octets.

+## Additional Authenticated Data {#aad}

+The additional authenticated data (AAD) is formed by concatinating the KID, GroupID, and ObjectID where each of these is encoded as a big endian 64 bit integer.

+# Encryption {#enbcrypt}

+The key for encrypting MOQT objects from a given track is the `secobj_key` derived from the track_base_key {{keys}}
+corresponding to the track.

+The payload field from the MOQT object is used by the AEAD algorithm for the plaintext.

 The encryptor forms an SecObj header using the KID value provided.

-The AAD data is formed by concatinating the SecObj Header, GroupID, and ObjectID.
-The payload field from the MOQT object is used by the AEAD algorithm for the plaintext.

 The final SecureObject is formed from the SecObject Header, follow by the MOQT transport headers, followed by the output of the encryption.